Do you have a soft spot for figs, but hate the price tag at the supermarket?

 Which is why I love my fig trees.
-If you’re looking for a tree which will give you something without expecting much in return, figs are it.
+If you’re looking for a tree that will give you something without expecting much in return, figs are it.

 Follow these few steps for caring for them, and you should have happy and productive fig trees: